All-women shortlist: Impact

 All-women shortlists had been credited with breaking down prejudices that impeded the selection of women and discouraged women from offering their candidacy.
 In both 1997 and 2005, 50% of women MPs elected were selected from all-women shortlists.
+However, While all-women shortlists may help address systemic barriers to female representation, they can also create unintended consequences, such as reinforcing the perception that female candidates are not selected on merit but rather as part of a quota.
+This could lead to resentment or skepticism, potentially undermining their legitimacy in the eyes of colleagues, voters, or even the women themselves.

 The increase in women in politics brought increased parliamentary priority to issues such as women's health, domestic violence against women, and childcare.
 In addition, the increased number of women MPs and greater focus on women's concerns likely resulted in increased female support for Labour at the polls.
-AWS may also have made it easier for women to be selected non-all-women shortlist seats.
+AWS may also have made it easier for women to be selected for non-all-women shortlist seats.
 The shortlists also gave rise to the appointment of the first British female Home Secretary, Jacqui Smith in June 2007.

 After Labour was warned that continuing with all-women shortlists for parliamentary elections would become an "unlawful" practice again under the Equality Act (because the majority of their MPs are female), HuffPost reported that the party abandoned them in March 2022.